Disability Advisory Committee (DAC)

-- drafting future policies, plans or services that may impact people with a disability
+- future policies, plans or services that may impact people with a disability

 - helping to promote positive images of people with a disability

-- suggesting ways to advocate for better access and disability rights in the general and business community
+- suggesting ways to advocate for better access and disability rights in the community

-- ways to improve employment opportunities in the Shire for people with a disability
+- supporting tourism attractions and employment opportunities for people with a disability

 - raising awareness and improve the employment opportunities of people with a disability in the Shire

 - issues that affect people with a disability within the Shire